 - the solution proposed by the faculty, if any.

 Submitted information should be concisely written, yet be informative enough to provide a clear description of the situation(s) being reported.
 Key facts in written form (e.g., email) should be clearly summarized in the written statement with references made to the source in an appendix.

 If the Graduate Chair becomes aware of a situation that involves other offices on campus, the Graduate Chair will consult or report, as necessary, the situation to the appropriate office.
 The Graduate Chair should also refer the student to resources available on campus for them.
 A select list of resources is found here.
 Notwithstanding this notification, the procedures for a grievance shall continue as stated below, as appropriate.

 The Graduate Chair (or designee) shall meet with the parties separately or jointly (if both parties agree) to discuss the grievance.
 Within 14 working days of receipt of the grievance, the graduate chair (or designee) shall complete all investigations and provide a written decision to the parties involved.

 Step 2.
 Appeal with Dean of Academic Unit in which graduate student is enrolled

-If dissatisfied with the outcome in Step 1, the student may file an appeal in writing with the dean, within 14 working days after receiving the decision of the graduate chair.
-The dean (or designee) will review all written testimonies supplied by the parties involved and the graduate chair.
-Within 14 working days of receipt of the appeal, the dean (or designee) shall complete all investigations and provide a written decision to the parties and the graduate chair.
+Having not resolved the matter with the Graduate Chair (or designee), the student may file an appeal in writing with the Dean of the academic unit in which the student is enrolled, within 14 working days after receipt of the written decision of the Graduate Chair.
+The appeal shall include complete copies of all materials associated with Step 1, including the written decision from the Graduate Chair as well as justification for the Step 2 appeal.
+The dean (or designee) will review all materials supplied by the parties involved and the Graduate Chair.
+Within 14 working days of receipt of the appeal, the dean (or designee) shall complete all investigations and provide a written decision to the parties and the Graduate Chair.

 Step 3.
 Appeal with Graduate Dean